eclipse-sumo/sumo/docs/web/docs/FAQ.md

   The simulation itself runs on a single core.
 However, routing in [sumo](sumo.md) or [duarouter](duarouter.md) can be parallelized by setting the option **--device.rerouting.threads** {{DT_INT}} and **--routing-threads** {{DT_INT}} respectively.
-  When these options are are used, multiple cores on the machine are used.
+  When these options are used, multiple cores on the machine are used.

   There is no support for multi-node parallelization.